 City of Moro Planning Department

-The following are the procedures for building within the City limits of Moro.
+The following are the procedures for building within the city limits of Moro.
 This includes permanent site built, manufactured homes, and portable structures and fences.
-Buildings less than 200 square feet that do not require a building permit, still require review by the Moro Planning Director to ensure compliance with zoning ordinances and setbacks.
-A site map must be provided to the City to verify zoning and set-backs, a plan set is required for all structures more than 200 sq ft.
+Accessory structures less than 200 square feet, under 10 feet tall do not require a building permit, still require review by the Moro Planning Director to ensure compliance with zoning ordinances.
+A site map must be provided to the city to verify zoning and setbacks, a plan set is required for all structures more than 200 sq ft.

 #4 – The Moro Planning Director will review the proposed project.
 For outright/permitted uses the Planning Director can approve the building permit application.
-If the proposal is not considered an outright use, it will require public notification and public hearing as a conditional use and approval by the Moro City Council.
+If the proposal is not considered an outright use, it will require land use action which involved public notification and public hearing as a and approval by the Moro City Council.

 #5 – When the project has been reviewed and approved by the City of Moro, a building permit application will be signed by the Planning Director.

 Codes Pendleton"State of Oregon Building Codes Pendleton Field Office 541-276-7814"